-The general economic effects of CHAPCs discussed previously in Sections 4.1.2.1 through 4.1.2.3, and Section 4.1.2.5 regarding the recreational fishery apply to Action 3, as well.
-Specific economic effects to commercial fisheries will be reported as the impact of the proposed additional closed bottom areas is analyzed.
+The general economic effects of CHAPCs discussed previously in Sections 4.1.2.1 through 4.1.2.3, and Section 4.1.2.5 regarding the recreational fishery apply to Action 4, as well.
+The size of the proposed closure from Preferred Alternative 2 is very small (roughly 8 square kilometers) and landings data are not available at a fine enough resolution to perform analysis (pers. comm., Nick Farmer, NOAA Fisheries SERO, July 9, 2013).

 Alternative 1 (No Action) would likely have minimal economic effects because this would maintain access to current harvest areas.
-The proposed extension of the Cape Lookout CHAPC under Alternative 2 could have negative economic effects particularly on the snapper grouper fleet if historic fishing grounds are no longer available.
+The proposed extension of the Cape Lookout CHAPC under Preferred Alternative 2 could have minimal direct negative economic effects particularly on the snapper grouper fleet if historic fishing grounds are no longer available.

 The broad potential social effects of establishing or expanding closed areas are discussed in Section 4.1.3.
+The communities that could be impacted by changes in the Cape Lookout CHAPC are expected to be areas closer to the CHAPC off the North Carolina coast.
 Alternative 1 (No Action) would likely have minimal negative social effects because no current or potential fishing grounds would be closed.
-The proposed extension of the Cape Lookout CHAPC under Alternative 2 could have negative social effects on some commercial vessels harvesting snapper grouper species if historic fishing grounds are no longer available, or if the closed area affected travel to and from harvest areas.
-The small size of the expansion proposed under Alternative 2 would also be expected to result in less negative social impact than a larger area.
+The proposed extension of the Cape Lookout CHAPC under Preferred Alternative 2 could have negative social effects on some commercial vessels harvesting snapper grouper species if historic fishing grounds are no longer available, or if the closed area affected travel to and from harvest areas.
+However, the small size of the expansion proposed under Preferred Alternative 2 would also be expected to result in less negative social impact, particularly associated with the economic impact (Section 4.4.2).

-The expansion of the Cape Lookout CHAPC (Alternative 2) would have a minimal administrative impact.
+The expansion of the Cape Lookout CHAPC (Preferred Alternative 2) would have a minimal administrative impact.
 Administrative impacts would be felt through the rule making process, outreach and enforcement.
 The administrative impacts would differ between the alternatives in the amount of area they cover.
-It is expected the larger the expansion of the Cape Lookout CHAPC the more enforcement will be needed.
+It is expected the larger the expansion of the Cape Lookout CHAPC the more enforcement would be needed.
 Most of the administrative impacts associated with these alternatives relate to at-sea enforcement.